Click this button-link is so that you can safely exit this website quickly Click this button-link is so that you can quickly find the help you need

 Fostered safe and supportive physical environments

-Enhanced the cultural responsiveness of evidence-based approaches
+Enhanced responsiveness of evidence-based approaches

-Created culturally specific materials and support groups
+• Created materials and support groups that met the unique needs of families

-Developed cultural adaptations of evidence-based models
+• Developed adaptations of evidence-based models

 Organizational practice changes emphasized accountability for abusive partners and keeping families together, safely